madrid-api-guild/madrid-api-guild.github.io/apis-and-friends-devroom-fosdem2024/README.md

-# APIs & friends devroom FOSDEM 2024
+# APIs & friends devroom at FOSDEM 2024

+We are excited to announce the Call for Participation for the FOSDEM 2024 APIs and friends devroom.

 ## Suggested Topics